hackersanddesigners/Emoji-Proxies-Ghost-Messengers/readme.md

 **Client ID**: Please change the client_id in the sketch to something unique, so that each device has its own id!

 1. [Led](Code/MQTT_led/) - A led is connected to the ESP32 module.
 When the online audience types a specific message in the chat the led will light up.
 So the interaction in this example is from online audience to the onsite audience.
+2. [Neopixel](Code/MQTT_neopixel/)  - This example is more elaborate variation on the first example.
+A specifically crafted message on the live streaming platform can set the color of a led connected to the ESP32.
+3. [Relay](Code/MQTT_relay/)  - By connecting a relay (an electrically operated switch) we can turn on (and off) almost any device.
+Here we’ve connected a wacky flailing inflatable tube man.
+4. [Servo](Code/MQTT_servo/)  - A servo is a motor that can be controlled to rotate from 0 to 180 degrees and anywhere in between.
+The message send from the live streaming platform controls the servo.

+For reference, the last example shows how to connect a button.
+Since we're focussing on communication from the live stream to the physical space in this workshop we're not going to go too deep into this.

-2. [Button](Code/MQTT_button/)  - In this first example we connect a button to the module.
+5. [Button](Code/MQTT_button/)  - In this first example we connect a button to the module.
 When the button is pressed a message is sent to the live streaming server.
 If the server receives this message it will show a specific emote.
 This allows the physical audience to interact with the audience on the live streaming platform.
-3. [Neopixel](Code/MQTT_neopixel/)  - This example is more elaborate variation on the first example.
-A specifically crafted message on the live streaming platform can set the color of a led connected to the ESP32.
-4. [Relay](Code/MQTT_relay/)  - By connecting a relay (an electrically operated switch) we can turn on (and off) almost any device.
-Here we’ve connected a wacky flailing inflatable tube man.
-5. [Servo](Code/MQTT_servo/)  - A servo is a motor that can be controlled to rotate from 0 to 180 degrees and anywhere in between.
-The message send from the live streaming platform controls the servo.

 ## Communication
 ![communication diagram](assets/flow.png)